TEEN LEADERSHIP

 Maintenance Pathway

+What will teens do in the maintenance pathway?
 In this pathway, teens will sleep in villages that support younger campers, but will spend the majority of their time working with the maintenance team and being exposed to skills needed to get an entry level job/internship/apprenticeship in specific trades (construction, repairs, housekeeping, groundskeeping, etc).

+Who is this for?
 Teens who want to sharpen their skill in hands-on trades.
 This program is great for teens who may have an interest in future jobs like plumbing, automotive, electrical, carpentry or other skilled trades.

 What will teens get when they complete the program?